What is a digital experience platform?

 Those capabilities can enable companies to build better relationships – between both departments and their customers.
 After all, having better-aligned systems and processes can help close experience gaps as well as sales loops.

-Many DXPs offer APIs that allow third-party tools to integrate and add to out-of-the-box feature sets.
-That means you can build out the right solution for your business by adding elements from various verticals – each of which can be managed and controlled centrally, rather than working across a range of disparate, disconnected solutions.
+A lot of digital experience platform offerings boast APIs that allow third-party tools to integrate and add to out-of-the-box feature sets.
+That means you can build out the right solution for your business by adding elements from various verticals – each of which can be managed and controlled centrally.

 How have digital experience platforms evolved?